How to Create Live Discussions on ClassHook

 Write your question, adjust the settings, and click Add Prompt once you’ve finished.

-If you’ve added any pause prompts to the clip, or the clip has community pause prompts, you can copy them into the form by selecting them in the dropdown.
+If there are existing Pause Prompts added to the clip, whether by you or the community, you can copy them into the form by selecting them in the dropdown.
 Repeat this step to add as many questions as you’d like for every clip in your queue.

 With your discussion all set, now you’re ready to get started!
 Click the Start Discussion button to make your discussion live.
-You can optionally generate nicknames for students when they join.
+You can optionally prevent students from seeing other students’ responses or generate nicknames when students join the discussion.
 This is a great option if you feel that students may be a little mischievous with their names.

 As students join in, you’ll see them in the participants list.